natfarleydev/prd-markdown/markdown/advanced/advancedFeats.markdown

 Special), and no more than once per round.

-**Special:** A monk of the lotus receives [Touch of Serenity](#touch-of-serenity) as a bonus feat at 1st level, even if he does not meet the prerequisites.
+**Special:** A monk of the lotus receives [Touch of Serenity] as a bonus feat at 1st level, even if he does not meet the prerequisites.
 A monk may attempt a touch of serenity a number of times per day equal to his monk level, plus one more time per day for every four levels he has in classes other than monk.